makehumancommunity/mhtestapp/README.md

-# mhtestapp
+# MakeHuman GL test application

-This is intended to be a user-friendly way to test if the new GL approach workd on client machines
+This is intended to be a user-friendly way to test if the new GL approach works on client machines.

+# How to run

+To run from source you need the following:

+* PyOpenGL
+* PyQt5 (at least 5.10)
+* NumPy (at least 1.13.0)

+These are the same requirements as for MakeHuman 1.2.x.